TheDarkUndoing/Cerberus-Cipher/README.md

 # Cerberus-Cipher

-Program to encrypt / decrypt words and files quickly using basic methods of encryption.
+Program to quickly and efficiently encrypt and/or decrypt strings or files using basic methods of encryption